snowcra5h/Get-OSED-Files/README.md

 # Get-OSED-Files
-Serve files to and from OSED Server
+Serve files to and from OSED Windows Machine
 ---

 ## presetup steps